 5. Using the Pythagorean comparison on side lengths without identifying the longest side first.

-For example, a right triangle lets you use the Pythagorean theorem directly.
+Triangle types show up in geometry, trigonometry, and many diagram problems.
+The classification often tells you which fact or shortcut is most useful.
+A right triangle lets you use the Pythagorean theorem directly.
 An isosceles triangle gives equal-angle symmetry.
 A scalene triangle usually requires more general tools because there is no equal-side shortcut.

 Need help with a problem?